loris-verga/TheDualityOfSimilarity/_includes/conclusion.md

     Finally, our predictive analysis confirms that similarity does carry information about future interactions, but only to a limited extent.
-Shared authorship is the most informative signal on its own, and combining distance measures improves prediction slightly, especially with non-linear models.
+Shared authorship is the most informative signal on its own, and combining distance measures improves prediction slightly, especially using a non-linear model.
 Still, negativity on Reddit remains only partially predictable, reflecting the many forces that shape online conflict.
   </p>